 - address science gaps related to the effectiveness of the different riparian area and agricultural waterways stewardship practices; and

 - encourage people to take voluntary stewardship actions to safeguard the natural areas of species at risk need to live.

 Case Study Methodology

 To develop our case studies, we work with a variety of partners and collaborators throughout BC.
 Based on partner recommendations, we look for sites with diverse examples of stewardship practices, habitat types, and species at risk.

 After selecting and contacting the site’s landowners, a one-hour semi-structured interview and tour is completed for each site.
-The semi-structured interview is based on a data collection form created by Bernardo Ranieri and an interview protocol designed by Mollie Chapman.

 The data collection form allows for the gathering of systematic information about the implemented stewardship practices and some of the outcomes of these practices.
 The interview is also designed to capture why landowners adopted stewardship practices (motivations), what problems they had with implementation (challenges), and what were impacts of the adopted practices (outcomes).

 Landowners frequently elaborate deeper philosophical thoughts and political opinions on several other issues related to sustainability, economics, policies and regulations.
 Our goal is to obtain their narratives showing how applying stewardship practices can be beneficial for their community, agriculture and the industry.

 The Stewardship Centre for BC would like to acknowledge the excellent work of Bernardo Dourado Ranieri (Ph.D. candidate), Mollie Chapman (Ph.D. candidate), and Adrian Semmelink (M.Sc. candidate) who have all contributed to the project.